AGES Society Art Prize

 About the Art Prize

-The three works will further be auctioned at the AGES Annual Scientific Meeting, with all proceeds going to a charity of the AGES Board’s choice.
+Every year the three works are auctioned at the March AGES Annual Scientific Meeting, with all proceeds going to a charity of the AGES Board’s choice.

 For more information, including details on schedule requirements and terms & conditions, please download the following terms & conditions document.